Game Boy Advance SP

-The Game Boy Advance SP (Note: ゲームボーイアドバンスSP (Gēmu Bōi Adobansu SP)) (SP stands for "Special") is a 32-bit handheld game console made by Nintendo.
-It was released in Japan on February 14, 2003, and in international markets in March.
+The Game Boy Advance SP (Note: ゲームボーイアドバンスSP (Gēmu Bōi Adobansu SP)) (SP stands for "Special") is a handheld game console developed and marketed by Nintendo.
+It was released in Japan on February 14, 2003, and in other regions in March.
 The SP is an upgraded version of the Game Boy Advance with a more compact clamshell design.

 The SP was the first Game Boy device with a rechargeable battery, and the first widely released (Note: The Game Boy Light, released in 1998 had an electroluminescent screen, but was only sold in Japan.) model with an integrated screen light, starting with front lighting and later transitioning to backlighting.
 The light made it easier to play in low-light conditions than its predecessors, which relied on reflective screens.
 It was followed by the Game Boy Micro in 2005.

 History

 The Game Boy Advance SP was championed by Satoru Okada, who led the development of the original Game Boy Advance.
 When Okada first pitched to Nintendo leadership the idea of a small and thin Game Boy Advance that used a rechargeable battery, the feedback was almost entirely negative.
 Not deterred, Okada told one of his hardware engineers to build a conceptual model as small and thin as possible without regard to the feasibility of manufacturing the device.
 What resulted was the clamshell design of the Game Boy Advance SP.
 When Okada took this conceptual model to the same leadership group that rejected his initial pitch, they were quickly won over.

 In addition to being smaller and using a rechargeable battery, the Game Boy Advance SP also addressed a key shortcoming of the original Game Boy Advance: the reflective color display that was hard to see in dark conditions.

 The first Game Boy Advance SP had a frontlight that illuminated the front of the display and a reflective surface behind the screen that sent light back through the liquid crystal pixel elements to the viewer.
 A later revision replaced the frontlight and reflective surface with a backlight that also illuminated the liquid crystal pixel elements.

-All Game Boy Advance SP models were discontinued globally by the end of 2010, outlasting the Game Boy Micro by two years.
+All Game Boy Advance SP models were discontinued globally by the end of 2010, outlasting the Game Boy Micro by two years and marking the end of the Game Boy hardware series.